geraldneale/pyramid_coin/README.md

 Rough early version.
 The clsp files and output amounts should all work at this point.

-Output will look similar, but not exact if using the example solution.clsp:
+Output will look similar, but not exact depending on the quantity of your output addresses:

 Level1- first address